zen25/nilva/doc/implementation_notes.md

 + running dialyzer compiles the code.
 No need to do the compile step as a separate step
 + you can launch an app by " > rebar3 shell --apps nilva"
++ you can run in test configuration by running:
+    > rebar3 as test shell --apps nilva

 See: (https://ferd.ca/rebar3-shell.html)